NEWS Band Member Yuya Tegoshi to Retire From Entertainment

 posted on by Rafael Antonio Pineda

-The Johnny & Associates agency (Johnny's) announced on Tuesday that Yuya Tegoshi from the four-member NEWS idol group will retire from the entertainment industry.
+The Johnny & Associates agency (Johnny's) announced on Tuesday that Yuya Tegoshi from the four-member NEWS idol group will go on hiatus from the entertainment industry.

 The announcement confirmed an unspecified weekly publication's prior allegations that Tegoshi had attended a drinking party with numerous women in Tokyo in late April, when the country was still under a state of emergency and advising people to avoid large social gatherings.
 However, the announcement claimed that certain details in the report were inaccurate.
 The announcement added that the company had been advising Tegoshi to be careful with his actions, but that he "failed to understand."

-Note: Update: Corrected headline to note that Tegoshi is going on hiatus, as opposed to retiring.
-Thanks, razisgosu and mewpudding101,